hamdii02/Targeted-Adversarial-Attacks-on-Sentiment-Analysis-Models/README.md

 - **Constraints**: Applies Levenshtein distance and length constraints while ensuring that the paraphrases adhere to the target sentiment.
 - **Attack Process**: First, generate paraphrases, then perturb them using PSO and word embedding swaps to match the classification output of the original sentence.
+## How to run ?
+you need to have anaconda installed, then execute the following cmds:

+conda env create -f environment.yml

+python -m tests.test_script

+The algorithm is using CPU by default.
+Feel free to specify the varialble device to use the GPU.
 # Results